Chart Color Schemes

 Macquarie features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 61.3% of all households, including 23.9% couples with children, 25.7% couples without children, and 10.7% single parent families.
-Non-family households comprise the remaining 38.7%, with lone person households at 33.0% and group households making up 5.5%.
+Family households comprise 61.3 percent of all households, including 23.9 percent couples with children, 25.7 percent couples without children, and 10.7 percent single parent families.
+Non-family households account for the remaining 38.7 percent, with lone person households at 33.0 percent and group households making up 5.5 percent of the total.
 The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households